BilalMahfouf/a-simple-BankSystem-with-cpp/README.md

- to login use this user:
+ to login use this user:\n
   User name: User1
   password: 1234